rmaraqa/incident-response-and-systems/README.md

 # incident-response-and-systems
 # Digital Forensics & Systems Engineering Portfolio

-This repository contains selected forensic investigations and systems engineering projects focused on reconstructing behavior, modeling complex environments, and supporting decision-making under uncertainty.
+This repository contains a variety of my forensic investigations and systems engineering projects that focus on reconstructing behavior, modeling complex environments, and supporting decision-making.

-My work spans digital forensic analysis, incident response, and applied systems engineering, with an emphasis on turning fragmented data into structured models that enable confident conclusions and action.
+My work spans digital forensics, incident response, and applied systems engineering, with a focus on transforming fragmented data into structured models that yield tangible evidence for each case.

 ## Repository Structure